rapid-community/RapidOS/Readme Collection/Services README.md

-# Streamlined Services for RapidOS Stable
+# Streamlined Services in RapidOS

 In **RapidOS Stable**, several services are adjusted or disabled to optimize system performance.
 Below is a list of streamlined services: